Mimosa pudica: Plant movement

 The leaflets close when stimulated in various ways, such as warming, touching, blowing, and shaking, which are all encapsulated within mechanical or electrical stimulation.
-These types of movements have been termed seismonastic movements.
+Movements in response to these stimuli have been termed seismonastic movements.
 This reflex may have evolved as a defense mechanism to disincentivize predators, or alternatively to shade the plant in order to reduce water loss due to evaporation.
 The main structure mechanistically responsible for the drooping of the leaves is the pulvinus.
 The stimulus is transmitted as an action potential from a stimulated leaflet to the leaflet's swollen base (pulvinus), and from there to the pulvini of the other leaflets, which run along the length of the leaf's rachis.
 The action potential then passes into the petiole, and finally to the large pulvinus at the end of the petiole, where the leaf attaches to the stem.
 The pulvini cells gain and lose turgor due to water moving in and out of these cells, and multiple ion concentrations play a role in the manipulation of water movement.

-The mimosa's leaves, similar to Venus flytrap's trigger hairs, are hypersensitive to touch.
-In line with the touch-sensing function used for tasks such as for defense or nutrient maintenance, these parts have mechanoreceptors linked to mechanosensitive channels that can conduct calcium ions and indirectly relative anions upon touch stimulation, giving rise to depolarization, the initiation of an action potential (AP).
+Similar to the Venus flytrap's trigger hairs, M. pudicas leaves are hypersensitive to touch.
+In line with the touch-sensing function used for tasks such as defense or nutrient maintenance, these parts have mechanoreceptors linked to mechanosensitive channels that can conduct calcium ions and indirectly relative anions upon touch stimulation, giving rise to depolarization and the initiation of an action potential (AP).
 They also have voltage-sensitive potassium channels that promote hyperpolarization and turgor formation.
 Such sensitive plants fire all-or-nothing type APs, similar to those seen in animals.

 This movement of folding inwards is energetically costly for the plant and also interferes with the process of photosynthesis.